maxsklar/BayesPy/README.md

 -- coin in the input is fair except two coins: one is double sided heads, and the other tails.
 -- Dirichlet distributions cannot handle this trimodal data very well, but it'll end up giving a compromise solution

+#Using the priors
+You can test the strength of your prior using the H parameter.
+Higher values for Beta will give lower probabilities.

+python findDirichletPrior.py -H1,4,5 < /dev/null

 gammaDistTools is not used.
 These functions will be used for a future gamma distribution estimations.